cloudify-cosmo/docs.getcloudify.org/content/operations/workflows/_index.md

 When a workflow is executed, an execution object is created for the deployment, containing both static and dynamic information about the workflow's execution run.
 The `status` field in the Execution object is an important dynamic field that conveys the current state of the execution.

 An execution is considered to be a *running execution* until it reaches one of the three final statuses: `terminated`, `failed` or `cancelled`.
-For more information, see the [Workflow Execution Statuses]({{< relref "workflows/statuses.md" >}}) section on this page.
+For more information, see the [Workflow Execution Statuses]({{< relref "operations/workflows/statuses.md" >}}) section on this page.

-{{% gsNote title="Note" %}}
+{{% note title="Note" %}}
 It is recommended that you have only one *running execution* per deployment at any time.
 By default, an attempt to execute a workflow while another execution is running for the same deployment triggers an error.
 To override this behavior and enable multiple executions to run in parallel, use the `force` flag for each execute command.
-To view the syntax reference, see the [CLI Commands Reference]({{< relref "cli/overview.md" >}}).
+To view the syntax reference, see the [CLI Commands Reference]({{< relref "cli/_index.md" >}}).
-{{% /gsNote %}}
+{{% /note %}}

 # Writing a Custom Workflow

 If you are an advanced user, you might want to create custom workflows.
-For more information, see [Creating Custom Workflows]({{< relref "workflows/creating-your-own-workflow.md" >}}).
+For more information, see [Creating Custom Workflows]({{< relref "operations/workflows/creating-your-own-workflow.md" >}}).